Homepage > Blank IRS 14039 Template

 Document Specifications

-Purpose The IRS Form 14039 is used to report identity theft and to request the Identity Theft Affidavit.
+Purpose The IRS Form 14039 is used to report suspected identity theft related to tax returns.

 Steps to Filling Out IRS 14039

-1. Obtain the form: Download IRS Form 14039 from the official IRS website or request a physical copy.
+1. Begin by downloading the IRS Form 14039 from the official IRS website or obtaining a physical copy from a local IRS office.

 More About IRS 14039